Ohio Wesleyan University

-Ohio Wesleyan University (OWU) is a private liberal arts college in Delaware, Ohio.
-It was founded in 1842 by Methodist leaders and Central Ohio residents as a nonsectarian institution, and is a member of the Ohio Five – a consortium of Ohio liberal arts colleges.
-Ohio Wesleyan has always admitted students irrespective of religion or race and maintained that the university "is forever to be conducted on the most liberal principles."
+Ohio Wesleyan University (abbrevriated OWU) is a private liberal arts college in Delaware, Ohio, United States.
+It was founded in 1842 by Methodist leaders and Central Ohio residents, and is a member of the Ohio Five – a consortium of Ohio liberal arts colleges.

 The 200 acre site is 27 miles (44 km) north of Columbus, Ohio.
-It includes the main academic and residential campus, the Perkins Observatory, and the Kraus Wilderness Preserve.
+It includes the main academic and residential campus, Perkins Observatory, and the Kraus Wilderness Preserve.

 History

 Founding (1841–1855)

 In 1841, Ohio residents Adam Poe and Charles Elliott decided to establish a university "of the highest order" in central Ohio.
-To that end, they purchased the Mansion House Hotel, a former health resort with its Sulphur Spring, using funds raised from local residents.
+To that end, they purchased the Mansion House Hotel, a former health resort featuring the Sulphur Spring, using funds raised from local residents.
 Poe and Elliott wrote a charter emphasizing "the democratic spirit of teaching", which was approved by the Ohio State Legislature.
 Early in the following year they opened the college preparatory academy and formed a board of trustees.
 Ohio Wesleyan University, named (like several other U.S. colleges and universities) after John Wesley, founder of Methodism, opened on November 13, 1844, as a Methodist-related but nonsectarian institution, with a College of Liberal Arts for male students.

 Ohio Wesleyan's first president, Edward Thomson, stated in his inaugural address on August 5, 1846, that the school was "a product of the liberality of the local people."
 This liberal philosophy contributed to Ohio Wesleyan's vocal opposition to slavery in the 1850s.
 In the annual celebration for George Washington's birthday in 1862, second president Frederick Merrick endorsed Ohio Wesleyan's "ideals of democracy" during his oration.